awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-pii-api.md

 ## Locating PII real\-time entities \(API\)<a name="realtime-pii-api-locate"></a>

 To locate PII in a single document, you can use the Amazon Comprehend [DetectPiiEntities](API_DetectPiiEntities.md) operation\.
-Your input text can include up to 5,000 bytes of UTF\-8 encoded characters\.
+Your input text can include up to 100 kilobytes of UTF\-8 encoded characters\.

 ### Locating PII using \(CLI\)<a name="realtime-pii-api-cli"></a>